-IU Health Methodist Hospital has one of the largest Cardiovascular Critical Care Units in the country.
-The unit recovers over 1,000 cardiovascular open heart surgery patients each year.
+IU Health Methodist Hospital has one of the largest Cardiovascular Critical Care Units in the country, providing care to over 1,000 recovering open-heart surgery patients each year.
 Recognized by the Extracorporeal Life Support Organization, IU Health Methodist Hospital also received Primary Ventricular Device Center certification through the Joint Commission's disease-specific certification program.
 With a STEMI program for patients suffering heart attack, a Level I vascular center and a nationally recognized post-cardiac arrest hypothermia program, we are bringing top-of-the-line care to patients across the state and the region.